Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Q9.
 What is a testbed in manual testing?

 The testbed is an environment configured for testing.
-It is an environment used for testing an application, including the hardware as well as any software needed to run the program to be tested.
-It consists of hardware, software, network configuration, an application under test, other related software.
+It is used for testing an application, including the hardware and any software needed to run the program to be tested.
+The testbed consists of hardware, software, network configuration, an application under test, and other related software.

 The manual testing process comprises the following steps: